miso-lims/walkthroughs/2-0-samples.md

 ## 3.4 Creating Aliquots
 Propagate again from the 4 _gDNA (stock)_ samples to _gDNA (aliquot)_.

+1. If you are continuing from the end of section **3.3 Bulk Editing**, do not navigate away from the page.
+    1. At the top left of the table after saving samples, click the _Propagate_ button.
+    1. Enter _1_ for the number of replicates (child samples to be created from each parent) and _gDNA (aliquot)_ for the type of child sample.
+Continue to step 3.
+1. Otherwise, select samples using the following:
     1. On the _Samples_ page, enter your project name in the search box.
     1. Check the boxes for the stock samples.
 They will have names that end in `_D_S1`.
     1. From the _Bulk actions_ dropdown at the bottom, select _Propagate (sample) selected_.
     1. A new dropdown will appear.
-Select _gDNA (aliquot)_ and click _Go_.
+Select _1_ replicate of _gDNA (aliquot)_ and click _Go_.
 1. Fill out the table:
   * _Sample Alias_: Skip this field.
 It will be automatically filled in upon save.